 (Rare Books & Manuscripts)

-The Haitian Manuscripts Collection is a group of over 1,000 items created in Haiti from approximately 1714 to 1916.
-The collection documents French colonial rule of Saint-Domingue, British and American interests in the region, the Revolution, the beginning of Haitian self-rule, and the development and evolution of the republic through the early 20th century.
+The Haitian Manuscripts Collection is a group of aproximately 2,000 items created in or related to Haiti and dating from 1714 to 1952.
+The collection documents French colonial rule of Saint-Domingue, British and American interests in the region, the Revolution, the beginning of Haitian self-rule, and the development and evolution of the republic through the middle of the 20th century.

 Among other materials, the collection includes personal correspondence, business documents, financial records, government records, and military orders related broadly to the history of the country.
-Many of the materials in the collection were created by, or relate to significant figures in Haitian history, including Jean-Jacques Dessalines, Toussaint Louverture, Henry (Henri) Christophe, Alexandre Pétion, Jean Pierre Boyer, Donatien-Marie-Joseph de Vimeur, and Julien Raimond.
+Many of the materials in the collection were created by, or relateto significant figures in Haitian history, including Jean-Jacques Dessalines, Toussaint Louverture, Henry (Henri) Christophe, Alexandre Pétion, Jean Pierre Boyer, and Julien Raimond.

-The group of manuscripts that constitute the Haitian Manuscripts Collection, as it exists today, were assembled primarily between 1966 and 1972.
+The majority of the Haitian Manuscripts Collection was assembled between 1966 and 1972.
 Individual items were purchased from booksellers, received via donation, or transferred from previously existing BPL collections, such as the Benjamin P. Hunt West Indies Collection.
-Hundreds of the manuscripts in the collection were acquired from Kurt A. Fischer in 1966.
+Hundreds of the manuscripts in the collection were purchased from Kurt A. Fischer in 1966 and from Walter Goldwater, of University Place Bookshop in New York, during the late 1960s and early 1970s.

 Topical coverage in the Haitian Manuscripts Collection overlaps broadly with the Benjamin P. Hunt West Indies Collection, the BPL’s general collection of materials related to the West Indies, and the BPL Anti-Slavery Collection.
 Manuscripts from or relating to Haiti can be found in each of these collections and groups of materials.